 He has more than 20 years of experience working for the County of Orange in various positions, including as Assistant County Executive Officer for Strategic and Intergovernmental Affairs, and as Executive Director of the Children and Families Commission of Orange County.
 Mr. Ruane is the immediate past Chair of the Orange County/Inland Empire District Council of the Urban Land Institute.
-He holds a Masters Degree in Architecture and Urban Planning from UCLA and is an Adjunct Lecturer in the Department of Policy, Planning and Design at UC Irvine.
-Mr. Ruane presently serves as Vice Chairman of the Board.
+He holds a Master’s Degree in Architecture and Urban Planning from UCLA and is an Adjunct Lecturer in the Department of Policy, Planning and Design at UC Irvine.
+Mr. Ruane serves on the Grants Committee, served as Vice Chairman from 2016 – 2018 and currently serves as Chairman of the Board.

 J. Fernando Niebla is the founder and Managing Partner of International Technology Partners, LLC (ITP) a business and technology consulting firm serving both the U.S. and Latin American markets.
 Prior to ITP, Mr. Niebla founded Infotec Development Incorporated (IDI) in 1979, an IT services organization serving primarily the defense industry, and was its CEO through 1996.
 He obtained a Bachelor of Science in Electrical Engineering from the University of Arizona and a Master of Science from the University of Southern California.
 He and his wife, Olga, are recipients of the "Giving is Living" Award (2002) from the Volunteer Center of Orange County, for their many charitable efforts in the community since 1962.
 Mr. Niebla has served on corporate boards of large organizations including Union Bank of California, Pacific Life Insurance Company, Integrated healthcare Holdings Inc. and Granite Construction, Inc. As well as in various entrepreneurial start-up companies.
 He is a founding member of the Hispanic Education Endowment Fund (HEEF) of Orange County and continues to serve on its Advisory Board.
 He previously served as Secretary of the Foundation Board from 2004-2006 and serves on the Finance and Investment and Audit Committees.
 Mr. Niebla currently serves as Chief Financial Officer.